 The Equality and Human Rights Commission has published a range of guidance on all aspects of the Equality Act.
 They have also produced Codes of practice which, whilst not legally binding, give guidance on good practice and failure to follow them may be taken into account by tribunals or courts.

 In the referendum on 23 June 2016 the UK voted to leave the EU.
 Our Brexit hub has more on what the implications might be for employment law.

 Types of discrimination

-Within the Equality Act 2010 there are a number of different types of discrimination.
-These apply to the protected characteristics, which include sex, and gender reassignment.
+Within the Equality Act 2010 there are a number of different types of discrimination which apply to the protected characteristics, including a person's sex.

 Indirect discrimination occurs when:

 - a provision, criterion or practice is applied to all, and:

 - it puts a group with a protected characteristic at a disadvantage when compared with another group

 - an individual is put at a disadvantage

 - the employer cannot show it to be a proportionate means of achieving a legitimate aim.